-With adequate staff and computing support, the marginal effect of new observations on land, in the oceans, in the atmosphere, or in orbit could be easily explored through a streamlined CarbonTracker.
+With adequate staff and computing support, the marginal effect of new observations on land, in the oceans, in the atmosphere, or in orbit could be easily explored through a streamlined c.
+Development testbed for ESM components

+CarbonTracker.
 Investments in new capabilities could be quantitatively evaluated against well-established metrics for source/sink estimation.